 Marketable culinary products include: burdock leaves and roots; dandelion leaves, flowers, and roots; plantain, sheep sorrel, wild garlic and onion, asparagus shoots, beebalm leaves, and elderberry flowers.

-Medicinal and Pharmaceutical include: wild mint, boneset, ginseng root, wild ginger, bloodroot, mayapple, foxglove, sassafras, sumac and western yew.
+Medicinal and Pharmaceutical include: wild mint, boneset, wild ginger, bloodroot, mayapple, foxglove, sassafras, sumac and western yew.
 This list is in no way all inclusive.
 There are many herbs and plants with medicinal properties; listing them all is beyond the scope of this article.
 The herbs and plants you might harvest are being used by pharmaceutical companies to manufacture over-the-counter medicines and naturopathic remedies.
 Botanicals that have medicinal uses are also put into our foods, cosmetics, dyes, and dried florals.
 There are many other uses for these plants as well.

 Culinary: The market for culinary products is large for you, the wildcrafter.
 The demand for herbs and spices from food manufacturers and spice companies continues to grow.
 Your best chance of making a profit here is with direct and/or bulk marketing; consider a roadside stand, farmers markets, gift baskets or mail order through the Internet.
 You can also sell directly to retail stores, local and small manufacturers, and restaurants.